Office Staff

 Email: imhotep@dal.ca

-Culture of Growing (COG) Initiative – April 2022 to March 2024
+Culture of Growing Program (COG)

 (Engaging African Nova Scotian Youth in Agriculture and Community Food Security)